singularityware/singularityware.github.io/pages/docs/install/install-mac.md

 ## Option 1: Singularityware Vagrant Box

 We are maintaining a set of Vagrant Boxes via <a href="https://atlas.hashicorp.com/" target="_blank">Atlas</a>, one of <a href="https://www.hashicorp.com/#open-source-tools" target="_blank">Hashicorp</a> many tools that likely you've used and haven't known it.
-The <a href="https://atlas.hashicorp.com/singularityware/boxes/singularity-2.2.99" target="_blank">Singularity Box</a> is for version 2.2.99, and will be updated appropriately with the release of 2.3.
+The <a href="https://atlas.hashicorp.com/singularityware/boxes/singularity-2.3" target="_blank">Singularity Box</a> is for version 2.3.
 To use this box, you can simply create a folder, and then do the following:

 ```bash
 mkdir singularity-vm